chimmelb/fun-node-homework/readme.md

 1. Validity of sequence string (see rules above)
 1. **Only if valid**, store to DB
 1. Response to client

+The one trick with NodeJS is the non-blocking I/O, so the ultimate goal is to respond to the request only once the db.js file has run its function (e.g. `.storePromise(seq)`).
+I would expect a valid string to take **1.5 seconds** to respond.
+This will look slow to the user.
+The response will be instant if there is a validation error, but will "stall" from the client perspective as the database call is running.
+That’s the key piece, that "storing in the database" needs to finish before sending the response.

+**TL;DR If the server responds to the client before the DB is finished, that is incorrect.**

 Make sure `package.json` file is getting created by starting with `npm init`.
 You can use a server package (Express, Restify, actionhero, Sails, etc), and whatever other `npm` packages you'd like, or none at all.